elephantscale/es-training-new/kafka/slides/Kafka-Workshop.md

 ## MyVideos: Statistics: Our Solution

- * Add a new Consumer app “statistics”
+ * Add a new Consumer app "statistics"

-     - Process ‘view’ and ‘rating’ topics using Kstreams:
+     - Process 'view' and 'rating' topics using Kstreams:

         * Create hopping windows of one minute

  * Reference: https://kafka.apache.org/20/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-windowing

 Notes: